kopischke/eslint-config-jxa/README.md

 ### Basic configuration

-If you use standard JavaScript file extensions (i.e. `.js`) for your JXA source code, all you have to do is to add this to your `.eslintrc` file`:
+If you use standard JavaScript file extensions (i.e. `.js`) for your JXA source code, all you have to do is to add this to your `.eslintrc.json` file`:

 ```json
 {